The Need for New PATHWAYS in TVET Delivery

 When, where, and how the training is delivered is not of great importance as long as the trainees meet the skills standards set by Industry.
 No acceptable skills…no job.

-Curriculum from many Colleges meeting international standards is also published on the Web as well and if industry has endorsed this, why are we wasting millions have each country struggle to develop "national “standards.
-There are no national standards. in technology.
-So, isn't it time for investment to go somewhere else where there is yet not much developed?
+Curriculum from many Colleges meeting international standards is plenty on the Web.
+If the industry has endorsed this, why are countries wasting millions to develop "national standards".
+There are no national standards in technology.
+Isn't it time for the investment to go somewhere else where there is not much development?